 Chiquita once operated the largest private fleet in the world at 100 refrigerated ships when it was the United Fruit Company.
 The United Fruit Company was founded in 1899.
-Its fleet of ships were known as the Great White Fleet since the ships were painted white so they would reflect the sun and reduce the chance of the fruit spoiling.
-The company sold their last 12 remaining vessels in 2007 and now charter other ships to move their bananas.
+Its fleet of ships was known as the Great White Fleet since the ships were painted white so they would reflect the sun and reduce the chance of the fruit spoiling.
+The company sold its last 12 remaining vessels in 2007 and now charter other ships to move their bananas.

 When the bananas finally arrive in port, they are offloaded and go through customs.
 Surprisingly, the busiest banana port in the United States is in Wilmington, Delaware, where they take in about a million tons of bananas a year.
 It’s also the second busiest port for bananas in the world and sits only behind Antwerp, Belgium.